sapegin/grunt-webfont/Readme.md

 ## CSS Preprocessors Caveats

 You can change CSS file syntax using `stylesheet` option (see above).
-It will change file extension (so you can specify any) with some tweaks.
+It change file extension (so you can specify any) with some tweaks.
+Replace all comments with single line comments (which will be removed after compilation).

 ### SASS